intldds/unclk/README.md

 - Number Theory is very important

-## Session 8 (Jan 20)
+# Session 8 (Jan 20)

 Read Chapters 11 and 12 on **Diffie-Hellman** (DH) and **RSA**.

 Chapter 11 presents an introduction to the DH protocol in the context of a multiplicative group.
 Groups, DH, Man in the Middle attacks, and safe primes are fundamental objects in asymmetric cryptography.

 Chapter 12 introduces several results, before presenting RSA encryption.
-Introduction to The Chinese Remainder Theorem (CRT).
+Introduction to The **Chinese Remainder Theorem** (CRT).

 ## Session 9 (Jan 27)

 Chapters 13, 14 and 16

-## Session 10 (Feb 3)
+# Session 10 (Feb 3)

 For sessions 10-13, we will be switching gears and covering several sections from "An introduction to mathematical cryptography"
 (henceforth, **ItMC**).

+This week's coverage is a partial review of chapters 12 and 13 of "Cryptography Engineering".

+**On definitions:**
+If you are inexperienced at reading mathematical texts, *some advice*.
+Of greatest importance are definitions.
+A thorough student will copy each definition into their notes.
+All the theorems and results follow directly from the definitions!
+Much of the difficulty mathematical development is simply obtaining the correct definitions.

+Second, try to understand the crux of each algorithm, theorem, lemma, and proposition, and summarizing in a sentence for your reference.
+Example: "Every positive integer has a unique prime factorization", is much easier to remember!

+Finally, try to understand the proofs, but don't fret if they don't come naturally to you.
+Proofs often reveal not only the reasoning behind the theorem, but even motivation to further theorems and corollaries.
+However, proofs are often the "hardest" part of reading a mathematical text; only spend as much time as is necessary learning
+proofs: you decide what necessary means.

+**Topics of chapter 1 of ItMC**
+- basic facts of divisibility, GCD, the Division Algorithm, the Euclidean Algorithm;
+- Extended Euclidean Algorithm (EEA), which guarantees that we can easily obtain modular inverses;
+- modular arithmetic: Euler's totient function and the Fast Powering Algorithm;
+- revisit the Extended Euclidean Algorithm if it is unclear;
+- Primitive Root Theorem;
+- premise of (binary) encoding schemes.